 A converted Victorian church, the Auld Kirk is a comfortable and relaxed hotel run by the same team since 2006.
 There are just seven rooms, which allows for the staff to cater to the needs of their guests individually, be this an early breakfast or an extra towel for the dog.
 The breakfast is designed to set you up for a day of exploring the Cairngorms Highlands and includes as much locally-sourced produce as possible.

-Dornoch Castle Hotel
+Stay at Dornoch Castle Hotel

 Dornoch Castle is a luxury castle hotel in Dornoch, Sutherland.
 Each room blends historical features seamlessly with modern amenities, to leave you feeling like royalty.
 The Old Courtroom offers oak panelling, an Elizabethan style hand-carved four poster bed, original stone walls and a large modern bathroom featuring a whirlpool bath.
 Its old-world charm is made all the more charming by the award winning whisky bar downstairs, which has earned the hotel the accolade of No. 1 Rated Whisky Hotel by whiskybase.com.